Butterfly (Mariah Carey album): Commercial performance

-Butterfly debuted at number one on the US Billboard 200 selling 235,500 copies in the first week after its release, the highest of her career at the time.
+Butterfly debuted at number one on the US Billboard 200 selling 235,500 copies in the first week after its release on the week of October 4, 1997, the highest of her career at the time.
 It maintained that position for one week and remained in the top twenty for 21 weeks; it stayed in the chart for 55 weeks, including one re-entry.
 The album achieved its highest weekly sales in its fifteenth week of release, when it was at number eight on the chart with 283,000 copies sold.
 It also peaked at number three on Top R&B/Hip-Hop Albums.
-In the United States, Butterfly was certified five-times platinum by the Recording Industry Association of America (RIAA), denoting shipments of five million copies.
+In the United States, Butterfly was certified five-times platinum by the Recording Industry Association of America (RIAA).
 Nielsen SoundScan estimates the album's sales at 3,807,000 copies in the US.
 In Canada, the album debuted at number one and was certified double-platinum by the Canadian Recording Industry Association (CRIA), denoting shipments of 200,000 copies of the album.
-Butterfly debuted at number one in Australia, and received a double-platinum certification from the Australian Recording Industry Association (ARIA), indicating shipments of 140,000 units.
+Butterfly debuted at number one in Australia, and received a double-platinum certification from the Australian Recording Industry Association (ARIA), 140,000 units.

-In Europe, Butterfly peaked within the top-five in several European countries.
+In Europe, Butterfly peaked within the top five in several European countries.
 It received a platinum certification by the International Federation of the Phonographic Industry (IFPI), denoting shipments of well one million copies throughout Europe.
-In the United Kingdom, Butterfly peaked at number two, and was certified platinum by the British Phonographic Industry (BPI), denoting shipments of 300,000 copies.
+In the United Kingdom, Butterfly debuted at number two based on 29,000 sales over three days.
+Alan Jones of Music Week described this as unexpectedly low given that Daydream had previously debuted at number one based on three-day sales.
+The album was later certified platinum by the British Phonographic Industry (BPI), denoting shipments of 300,000 copies.
 In France, the album peaked at number six, where it was certified double-gold by the Syndicat National de l'Édition Phonographique (SNEP).

 As with many of Carey's previous records, Butterfly became a large success in Asia.
 In Japan, the record debuted at number one on the album charts.
 The album was certified the Million Award by the Recording Industry Association of Japan (RIAJ), denoting shipments of one million copies.
 In Hong Kong, Butterfly finished as one of the twenty best-selling foreign albums of 1997, receiving a platinum certification by IFPI.
 Globally, Butterfly has sold over 10 million copies.